 Your phone number must be prominently featured within all of your marketing efforts, including digital methods such as social media, online profiles, ad campaigns, and email campaigns, as the ability to reach you this way becomes an immediate selling point to consumers who still desire person-to-person communications.
 Do not rely on email or contact forms alone; consumers are craving interaction.

 To help, we have three tests marketers can use to optimize landing pages and generate quality phone leads.

 A well-placed phone number will not only bolster offline conversions, but it can also boost online conversions.
 According to Unbounce’s 101 Landing Page Optimization Tips, “By having a phone number present, it tells people you are legitimate and that there are real people at the end of the line.”

 So where’s the best place to include a phone number?
-Very often, the best placement is in the top right-hand corner, or directly above a web form.
+Usually, the best placement is in the top right-hand corner or directly above a web form.
 This is especially true if your objective is to drive more calls to your inside sales team.
-Those two positions are great for your initial A/B test.
-In subsequent tests, you can experiment with font size and color.
+Run your initial A/B test with the phone number in those two positions.
+Then, in subsequent tests, you can experiment with font size and color.

 If the goal is simply to bolster online conversions, place the phone number in the top right-hand corner for your control group, and test how moving or removing your phone number affects conversions.

 Businesses use a toll-free phone number on landing pages to advertise their company size and establish a reputation.
 In fact, brands like 1-800-Flowers, 1-800-Contacts, and 1-800-PetMeds have built empires out of easy-to-remember toll free numbers.

 However, many customers often search for local solutions.
 Imagine that you operate a real-estate firm with offices all over the state of California.
 If a lead reaches your landing page from searching for the term “Beverly Hills real estate,” displaying a local 310 number could help reinforce your firm’s local Beverly Hills presence and create more calls.